Azactam (Aztreonam)

 Who Should Not Take Azactam

-Do not use Azactam if you have ever had a severe allergic reaction to aztreonam or any of the ingredients listed in the medication.
-Always check the ingredients to make sure you can use this medicine.
+Do not use Azactam if you have a severe allergic reaction to aztreonam or any of its ingredients.

 Medical Conditions to Discuss